alphagov/publishing-api/doc/api.md

 ### JSON attributes
 - `allow_draft` *(optional)*
-  - Boolean value, cannot be `true` if `discard_drafts` is also true.
+  - Boolean value, cannot be `true` if `discard_drafts` is also `true`.
   - Specifies that only a draft content item will be unpublished.
-A previously published content item (if one exists) will transition to a "superseded" state.
 - `alternative_path` *(conditionally required)*
   - Required for a `type` of "redirect", Optional for a `type` of "gone".
   - If specified, this should be [`base_path`](model.md#base_path).
 - `discard_drafts` *(optional)*
-  - Boolean value, cannot be `true` if `allow_drafts` is also true.
+  - Boolean value, cannot be `true` if `allow_drafts` is also `true`.
-  - Specifies that the published version of this content item  will be transitioned to "unpublished" and a draft version will be removed.
+  - Specifies that if a draft exists, it will be discarded.
 - `explanation` *(conditionally required)*
   - Required for a `type` of "withdrawal", Optional for a type of "gone".
-  - Message that will be displayed on the page that has been unpublished.
+  - Message that will be displayed publicly on the page that has been unpublished.
 - [`locale`](model.md#locale) *(optional, default: "en")*
   - Accepts: An available locale from the [Rails I18n gem](https://github.com/svenfuchs/rails-i18n).
-  - Specifies which translation of the content item to unpublish.
+  - Specifies the locale of the content item to unpublish.
 - `previous_version` *(optional, recommended)*
   - Used to ensure that the version being unpublished is the most recent version of the content item.